BOARD OF DIRECTORS - BIOS

 RENEE HAYES

-Professional: Renee Hayes served as the Associate Director of Grants for the Arts/San Francisco Hotel Tax Fund (GFTA) for 22 years.
-She has been involved in arts philanthropy for more than 30 years and was co-chair of the Berkeley’s Civic Arts Commission.
+Professional: Renee Hayeshas been involved in arts philanthropy for more than 30 years, including serving as the Associate Director of Grants for the Arts/San Francisco Hotel Tax Fund (GFTA) and the co-chair of the City of Berkeley’s Civic Arts Commission.
 She is a nationally certified counselor and life coach specializing in artistic careers.

-Music Connection: Renee has a diverse musical background: performing in choruses, pop bands and musical theatre as well as recording commercial jingles, back-up vocals and two CD’s with the whimsical a cappella soul group–The Irrationals.
-Her latest CD “Renewable Soul,” is ‘a musical community garden with growing instructions.’
+Music Connection: Renee has a diverse musical background: performing in choruses, pop bands and musical theatre as well as recording jingles, back-up vocals, two Irrationals, CD’s and her solo album “Renewable Soul.”

 BARBARA HIGBIE